3 black friday marketing strategies to boost sales

 1. Acquire new customers

 Offering discount coupons, whether digital or paper, is always a good way to attract new customers.
-For example, the brand can offer exclusive discounts valid only on a first purchase.
-It can also send a promotional code when a customer subscribes to its newsletter.
-In general, the opportunity to take advantage of a discount can convince prospects who have never purchased from the company to place a first order.
+For example, the brand can offer exclusive discounts valid only on a first purchase. it can also send a promotional code when a customer subscribes to its newsletter thus collecting opt-ins).
+But in general, the opportunity to take advantage of a discount can convince prospects who have never purchased from the company to place a first order.

 2. Boost in-store traffic